 It is like trying to lose weight while stuffing down a six-pack of soda and three Snicker bars a day.
 You cannot maintain the wrong kind of behavior and expect a different result.
-Ryan and Emily could not continue in their habits, especially Ryan’s, and expect Sara to change magically.
+Ryan and Emily could not continue in their habits, especially Ryan’s, and hope Sara changes magically.

 Counseling was never intended to do what Emily wanted it to do.
 If the grace of God were to intervene mercifully, it would be within the scope of God’s domain and prerogative, not mine.
 God’s grace can overcome our foolishness, but we are never to presume on His grace to do that (Psalm 19:13).

 During our counseling time together, I began asking Emily some specific questions.

 You talked to her teachers, what did they say?

 Emily told me that Sara’s teachers were surprised she was rebellious.
 Their perception of Sara was that she was a model child.
 In fact, Emily talked to six of her teachers from this year’s class as well as some of her previous teachers.

 All six of them, past and present, had similar stories: Sara is a wonderfully compliant child.
 She has never caused a minute’s trouble and is an academic example to all of her classmates.

 The real truth about Sara is that she is rebellious in every area of her life except school.
 The school is the only place where she is a model child.

 This information was helpful on several fronts.
 First of all, it told me that Sara could behave.
 There was some character issues in play, rather than physical limitations.

 Sara could be nice if she wanted to be nice and she could misbehave if she wanted to misbehave.
 She had the “moral ability” to choose right or wrong behaviors.